mgaldon17/db_assignment/README.md

 The application has been exported as a standalone runnable jar.
 The instrutions to run the app are written assuming that Java JDK is intalled and set up and that we are in Windows.
 To start it, please follow the steps:

+1) In the commend line, go to /actuator-service
+2) Run mvn clean install
-1) In the command line, go to /actuator-service
+3) In the command line, go to /actuator-service
-2) Run the command java -jar DeutscheBank.jar
+4) Run the command java -jar DeutscheBank.jar
-3) Open a new terminal when the server starts up successfully
+5) Open a new terminal when the server starts up successfully
-4) Run the following commands to make the request:
+6) Run the following commands to make the request:

 	1) curl localhost:8080/api/v1/LON
 	2) curl localhost:8080/api/v1/countries_name
 	3) curl localhost:8080/api/v1/states